Lauszus/ArduinoVendingMachine/README.md

 The code is used with an Arduino Pro Mini.

-It communicates with a Raspberry Pi via Bluetooth.
-The Raspberry Pi is running a Python script: <https://github.com/Jervelund/VendingMachinePython> allowing it to tweet different status messages.
 The current status of the machine can be seen at its Twitter profile: <https://twitter.com/43vending>.

+More information can be found at the blog post: <http://blog.tkjelectronics.dk/2015/02/iot-arduino-vending-machine/>.

 For more information send me an email at <kristianl@tkjelectronics.dk>.